-Tickets to the 2017 Community Voice Awards include a 10-course family-style dinner in the International District.
-The evening will also feature live entertainment, an awards ceremony celebrating local API community leaders, and a thrilling dessert dash!
+Tickets to the 2017 Community Voice Awards include a 10-course family-style dinner at Joyale Seafood Restaurant in the International District.
+The evening will also feature live cultural entertainment, an awards ceremony celebrating local API leaders, and a thrilling dessert dash!

 Each table has 10 seats.
 Tickets will be available for pick up upon checking in at the event.

-- Tickets can be purchased online starting in June, 2017.
+- Tickets can be purchased online here until September 20, 2017.

 - You may send a check to International Examiner, 409 Maynard Ave.
 S. #203, Seattle, WA 98104.
 Please write down the number of 2017 Community Voice Awards tickets you are purchasing and the name of your Table Captain.

-For ticketing questions, email Community Relations Manager, Lexi Potter, at email@example.com.
+For ticketing questions, email CVA Event Coordinator, Ngoc Dinh, at email@example.com.

 Each year, as the only nonprofit pan-Asian Pacific American newspaper in the United States, we publicly honor exceptional leaders who inspire and provide incredible service to our communities.

 We are excited to invite you to the 2017 Community Voice Awards dinner celebrating the achievements of local Asian Pacific American leaders.
-This year, our annual benefit dinner and fundraiser will be held on Thursday, September 21, 2017 from 5:30 p.m. to 8:30 p.m. in the International District (location TBD).
+This year, our annual benefit dinner and fundraiser will be held on Thursday, September 21, 2017 from 5:30 p.m. to 8:30 p.m. at Joyale Seafood Restaurant in the International District.

 Excellence in Arts: